jzeng23/guess/README.md

 * The game ends when you run out of lives.

 ## Demo
-This is the app's home page:
+This is the home page:

 ![home page](https://github.com/jzeng23/guess/blob/master/pictures/guess-home-page.jpg)